rakeshthinqq/search-core/README.md

 on a back-end project.
 We've found project-based challenges like this are often more accurate than traditional coding interviews.

-You should **expect to spend 2 to 4 hours on this challenge** depending on how familiar you are with your project setup.
+You're free to take as much time as you like, but you should **expect to spend 2 to 4 hours on this challenge** depending on how familiar you are with your project setup.

 ## The Challenge